tale-toul/OCP4UPIAWS/README.md

 [0] [Installation and update](https://docs.openshift.com/container-platform/4.4/architecture/architecture-installation.html#architecture-installation)
 [1] [Installing a cluster on user-provisioned infrastructure in AWS by using CloudFormation templates:](https://docs.openshift.com/container-platform/4.4/installing/installing_aws/installing-aws-user-infra.html)

-## Pending
+## Pending tasks

-* The bootstrap instance and related resources (S3 bucket for boostrap ignition file), creation should be done in an independent module, so they can be easily deleted after installation.

 * Define the instance type for master and workers in variables

+* The cluster_name variable should be a terraform local computed from the infra_name var, so the user does not have add a redundant the value in the command line.

+* Explain how to assign variables from a file instead of the command line